The Macroeconomic Effects of Corporate Tax Reforms: Corporate Tax Policy over Time

 and represent it in the corporate tax policy space in \autoref{Figure_Analytic_Distortions}.
 The figure displays a contour map of `isodistortions' for each combination of the corporate tax rate ($\tau^{\pi}$) and the present discounted value of the tax depreciation schedule ($\lambda_{ss}^{\pi}$).
-Red dots representing the corporate tax code in different years are superimposed to assess the evolution of corporate tax distortions over time.\\ The exercise reveals a steady elimination of distortions by US policy-makers over time, captured by the movement towards the south-east corner of the map.
-For example, output was roughly $16\%$ lower than its undistorted counterpart before the Kennedy's tax cuts, but only $1.7\%$ lower before the TCJA-17.
+Red dots representing the corporate tax code in different years are superimposed to assess the evolution of corporate tax distortions over time.

+The spirit of the exercise is to assess the level of distortions to GDP introduced by the corporate tax code using the deterministic steady-state of the model.
+The figure reveals a steady elimination of distortions by US policy-makers over time, captured by the movement towards the south-east corner of the map.
+For example, output was roughly $16\%$ lower than its undistorted counterpart before Kennedy's tax cuts, but only $1.7\%$ lower before the TCJA-17.
 This improvement have been achieved through several rounds of statutory tax rate cuts, changes to tax depreciation rules, and repeated use of bonus depreciation over the decades.

 While the numbers reported in the figure should be taken with a grain of salt, they teach two important lessons.
 On the one hand, corporate tax policy has become less distortionary over time.
 On the other hand, policy-makers are now running short of ammunition.
-Given that the current level of distortions is almost zero, further reductions of the statutory corporate tax rate and/or acceleration of the tax depreciation schedule will produce little stimulus to output and investment.
+Given that the current level of distortions is almost zero, further reductions of the statutory corporate tax rate and/or acceleration of the tax depreciation schedule will produce little stimulus to the US economy.